Tuddual/Tuddual/README.md

 ### Hi there, I am Tuddual 👋

 - 🌱 I’m currently learning at Polytech Nantes
-- 💬 You can ask me about anything
-- 📫 How to reach me: quinio.tudual@gmail.com
+- 📫 How to reach me: tudual.quinio@protonmail.com
 - 😄 Pronouns: he/him

 ### Connect with me: